MicrosoftDocs/customer-insights/ci-docs/data/incremental-refresh-data-sources.md

 ## Run a one-time full refresh for Azure Data Lake data sources

-After [configuring an incremental refresh for Azure Data Lake data sources](#configure-the-incremental-refresh-for-azure-data-lake-data-sources), there are times when data needs to be processed with a full refresh.
+After you [configure an incremental refresh for Azure Data Lake data sources](#configure-the-incremental-refresh-for-azure-data-lake-data-sources), there are times when data needs to be processed with a full refresh.
 The full data folder set up for the incremental refresh must contain the location of the full data.

 1. When editing the data source, navigate to the **Select tables** pane and edit the table you want to refresh.